UAlberta-CMPUT174/cmput174-dev/README.md

 # Instructions

 1. Install Docker.
+You can find installation instructions for macOS, Windows, and Linux [here](https://docs.docker.com/get-docker/).
 2. Install Visual Studio Code.
+Follow this [link](https://code.visualstudio.com/download) to download the installer for macOS, Windows, and Linux.
 3. Open Visual Studio Code.
 4. Install the Remote-Containers extension in Visual Studio Code.
 5. Click the blue icon in the bottom-left of the Visual Studio Code window.